History of Xenos

 Gary DeLashmutt, 1972

-Xenos leaders often attended Bible studies taught by former Campus Crusade staffers, Gordon Walker and Ray Nethery.
-These men were instrumental in the early equipping of Xenos leaders and Xenos enjoyed an alliance with groups in town these men had founded.
+Xenos leaders often attended Bible studies taught by former Campus Crusade staffers Gordon Walker and Ray Nethery.
+These men were instrumental in the early equipping of Xenos leaders, and Xenos enjoyed an alliance with groups in town these men had founded.
 But when Walker and Nethery joined a larger group and moved in a different direction theologically in 1974, Xenos leaders broke with them and the associated groups in our area.
 Nethery later also broke with the group, which eventually became convinced that the Eastern Orthodox tradition is the truest expression of the Body of Christ.
 Today they have become Eastern Orthodox priests, while Xenos has continued to develop the ideals they taught earlier, including a return to primitive Christianity as seen in the New Testament.

-After struggling with whether the interpretive community of the post-apostolic fathers should be considered authoritative today, Xenos leaders finally and definitely settled on a view that church tradition should have no authority whatsoever in the life of the church.
+After struggling with whether the interpretive community of the post-apostolic fathers should be considered authoritative today, Xenos leaders settled on a view that church tradition should have no authority whatsoever in the life of the church.
 They concluded that all authority accorded tradition is at the direct expense of biblical authority.
 Although these same leaders later got graduate degrees in historical theology, they have come to see the history of interpretation as important for comparison, but in no way determinative in understanding the Bible.
 The incident had the effect of confirming Xenos' radically non-traditional path.
 Xenos teachers continue to see human tradition as more often the enemy of good exegesis than a help.
 While recognizing that no group is without traditions, we see all human tradition, including our own, as carrying the dangerous potential of becoming an idola familiar pattern of thought and practice to which people often will cling, even if it means defying God's will and causing lost people to stay lost.

-At that time, several leaders, including the two main teachers for the group, McCallum and DeLashmutt, decided to seek formal graduate study.
+At that time several leaders, including the two main teachers for the group, McCallum and DeLashmutt, decided to seek formal graduate study.
 They went to Los Angeles where they studied for two years at Christian Associates Seminary, an unaccredited seminary specializing in training leaders of "street-oriented" ministries.
 Most of the seminary's faculty had been Campus Crusade staffers earlier in their careers.